Talmidi Library

 “In a word, its works represent that movement in Judaism which attempted to Judaize all the foreign elements in it, a process through which healthy and abnormal views were introduced together.”
 (Jewish Encyclopedia, from the article on the Zohar).

-In the Zohar, there are legends about Solomon controlling demons in order to build the Temple.
+In the Zohar, there are legends about Solomon controlling demons in order to build the Temple (yes, Kabbalists believe that God’s Holy Temple was built with the control of demons, and they believe that was a good thing)!!!
 The demon Asmedai is presented as Solomon’s teacher (Zohar Lev. pp. 19a, 43a; ib.
 Num.
 199b).

 I always find it interesting how originally, study of the Zohar was limited.
 Among Orthodox Jews the study of the Kabbalah is not encouraged unless the student is over forty, married, with children, and well versed with the Talmud and the Torah.
 I don’t think this is an accident.
 It is probably to make sure educated Jews do not become taken by the pagan elements in it.
 Modern Kabbalists do their utmost to hide certain parts of the Zohar and early Kabbalist teaching, but it is there.

-And the claim that the Zohar is ancient: I cannot find any actual mention of it before the 13th century (eg “The Zohar with its various strata was without doubt composed in the years that immediately preceded its publication, since it is impossible to uncover any section that was written before 1270” Encyc.
-Jud).
-I can only say that if all the prophets were alive today, they would be vociferous in their condemnation of it.
-It takes the Israelite religion back 3,000 years.
+And the claim that the Zohar is ancient: I cannot find any actual mention of it before the 13th century (eg “The Zohar with its various strata was without doubt composed in the years that immediately preceded its publication, since it is impossible to uncover any section that was written before 1270,” Encyc.
+Judaica).
+I can only say that if all the prophets were alive today, they would be vociferous in their condemnation of the Zohar and Kabbalah.
+It drags the Israelite religion backwards 3,000 years, to the pagan religions before Abraham.

 What does Torah say in regard to magic and superstition?